kaliop-uk/ezmigrationbundle/README.md

 ### Are there examples of common tasks requiring complex migrations?

-A: yes, please take a look at Resources/doc/Cookbook/
+A: yes, please take a look in folder [Resources/doc/Cookbook/](Resources/doc/Cookbook/)

 ### Can I run an external tool (command-line script) as part of a migration?